DeveloperWaseem/PHPBasic/README.md

-PHPKids
+PHPBasic
 =======

-PHPKids is designed to give helpful functions that kids can use!
+PHPBasic is designed to give helpful functions that anyone new to PHP or needs some pretty simple, small and basic<br>
+functions, can use!